AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit3.md.txt

 **You Must Include**
 - Flowchart of your program
+- - Must be digital
+- - Must use appropriate shapes and lines
 - Develop a timeline chart of when you plan to start and complete a specific task within your project
 - If you modify the program, add new additions within your timeline